 By the end of the first semester is an appropriate time to evaluate and determine which track master’s students will pursue.
 To help the potential advisor evaluate the master student’s ability to plan, conduct, write, and complete a thesis, a student who is interested in switching to the thesis-track is expected to submit a short synopsis of his/her thesis (5-10 pages double spaced of Times New Roman 12 pt-sized text).

-Master’s students who are thinking about a thesis must take the 1-credit co-requisite EDF 5916 (Research Proposal Writing) as a co-requisite of EDF 5481 (Research Methods).
+Master’s students who are thinking about completing a thesis must take the 1-credit co-requisite EDF 5916 (Research Proposal Writing) as a co-requisite of EDF 5481 (Research Methods).

 Keep in mind that while the thesis track is designed to be completed in 2 years, it is not uncommon for it to take 2.5 or 3 years to complete, as the project must be completed prior to being eligible for graduation.